urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Abstract class can be sealed

 Anonymous classes
-      Can be created inside a method declaration to initialize an object, extending an existing class or implementing an interface, for example: public void sayHello() {
+  Can be created inside a method declaration to initialize an object,
+    extending an existing class or implementing an interface Example
+    public void sayHello() {
       class EnglishGreeting implements HelloWorld {
           String name = "world";
           public void greet() {
               greetSomeone("world");
           }
           public void greetSomeone(String someone) {
               name = someone;
               System.out.println("Hello " + name);
           }
       }
       HelloWorld englishGreeting = new EnglishGreeting();
       englishGreeting.greet();
     }

 Interfaces
-  Define a behavioral contract that tells methods and properties that any class implementing from it must have Interface methods are by default public and abstract, but can also contain a default implementation, defined with the keyword "default"
+  Define a behavioral contract that tells methods and properties that any class implementing from it must have Interface methods are by default public and abstract, but can also contain a default implementation,
+    defined with the keyword "default"
-  Classes are able to implement many interfaces, but may just inherit from one clas
+  Classes are able to implement many interfaces, but may just inherit from one clas Interfaces cannot be declared "final"

 instanceOf
-  The instanceOf operator allows you to tell if an object is an instance, subclass, or implements the given class, for example:
+  The instanceOf operator allows you to tell if an object is an instance, subclass, or implements the given class Example
     if (product instanceOf Phone) {
       ((Phone) product).ring();
     }